fike/drone-packer/README.md

 ## Notes

- - `target` must be the base name of the target template. `target` can be provided as plugin parameter in .drone.yml file or it can be passed as deployment parameter using either drone CLI or github deployment api.
+ - `target` must be the name of the target template. `target` can be provided as plugin parameter in .drone.yml file or it can be passed as deployment parameter using either drone CLI or github deployment api.
  - `variables` is optional and must be a flat dictionary.
 An intact JSON representation of the dictionary will be passed to packer.
  - `include_files` is an optional list of path to JSON files relative to build directory.
-It can contain `$${target}` escaped variable which will be replaced by actual target name as provided to the plugin.
+It can contain `<target>` literal string which will be replaced by actual target name as provided to the plugin.
  - `except` and `only`, if provided, must be valid Yaml list types.
  - `secret_variables` is an optional list of variable names that should be read from environment.
     Make sure to whitelist the secrets in drone configuration file